Simulation of Rutherford Cable AC Loss and Magnetization with the Coupled Axial and Transverse Currents Method: Introduction

 \IEEEPARstart{C}{lassical} three-dimensional (3D) finite element (FE) models of the magnetic response of transposed superconducting conductors such as Rutherford cables under transient conditions suffer from high computational costs, leading to impractically long simulation times~\cite{dangelo2021quasi, riva2023h}.
 Accurately modelling the response of the superconductor in terms of magnetization and AC loss is, however, crucial for designing magnet cryogenic systems, for assessing temperature and stability margins, as well as for developing novel quench protection techniques~\cite{wilson1983superconducting, mulder2023external, ravaioli2023optimizing}.
 To lower the computational cost compared to 3D FE models while still providing a sufficient accuracy and accounting for different conductor properties, reduced order models are necessary.

 Various reduced order models for transient effects in Rutherford cables have been proposed.
-For example, network models describe the cable with lumped circuit elements~\cite{morgan1970theoretical, ries1981coupling, verweij1997electrodynamics} or continuum models use distributed circuit elements along the cable length to describe coupling currents~\cite{krempasky1998influence, bottura2018calculation}.
+For example, network models describe the cable with lumped circuit elements~\cite{morgan1970theoretical, ries1981coupling, verweij1997electrodynamics}, continuum models use distributed circuit elements along the cable length to describe coupling currents~\cite{krempasky1998influence, bottura2018calculation}.
 These models, however, do not account for the screening induced by coupling currents on the magnetic field distribution.

 The coupled axial and transverse currents (CATI) method is a reduced order method based on two-dimensional (2D) FE models coupled with circuit equations~\cite{dular2024coupled}.
 It was recently proposed for modelling the transient magnetic response of twisted multifilamentary superconducting strands under magnetic field and transport current excitations.
-By reducing the dimension of the problem from 3D to 2D, the CATI method provides a substantial reduction of the computational cost compared to classical 3D FE models, and it still allows for an accurate treatment of the properties of the conductor cross-sections and accounts for field distortions due to induced currents.
+By reducing the dimension of the problem from 3D to 2D, the CATI method provides a substantial reduction of the computational cost compared to classical 3D FE models.
+It allows for an accurate treatment of the properties of the conductor cross-sections and it accounts for field distortions due to induced currents.

 The CATI method only requires periodicity of the conductor to define the circuit equations and hence is applicable to the geometry of Rutherford cables.
-In this work, we adapt the CATI approach to these cables.
+In this work, we adapt the CATI method approach to these cables.
 In particular, we focus on the interstrand coupling currents, flowing in-between different strands through contact resistances.
-We show that the CATI method can be used to accurately compute the associated magnetization and AC loss, verifying the approach by comparing the CATI method with a reference obtained with a classical 3D FE model.
-In this first verification analysis, we consider a linear problem in which strands are modelled as ohmic conductors with very low resistivity.
-This simplification already allows for a detailed analysis of the interstrand coupling current dynamics.
+We show that the CATI method can be used to accurately compute the associated magnetization and AC loss, verifying the results with those obtained with a classical 3D FE model.

+In this verification analysis, we consider a linear problem in which strands are modelled as ohmic conductors with very low resistivity.
+This allows for a detailed analysis of the interstrand coupling current dynamics.
+Accounting for the nonlinear resistance and inductance of superconducting strands by coupling this cable model with a model describing small-scale dynamics in strands such as interfilament coupling currents or filament hysteresis is an important aspect and will be considered in further works.